 Teachers College offers an online Master of Arts in Computing Education which parallels its on-campus program.
 The online program focuses on teachers of K-12 grades and people interested in working with technology in schools.

-The program requires a minimum of 32 credits for completion of the degree including credits in required courses, electives, breadth courses, and a required integrative project completed as a solo project or a segment of a larger project involving multiple students.
+The Educational Technology online Master’s program requires a minimum of 32 credits for completion of the degree including credits in required courses, electives, breadth courses, and a required integrative project completed as a solo project or a segment of a larger project involving multiple students.

 Examples of required courses include Object-Oriented Theory and Programming, Technology and School Change, and Cognition and Computers and Equity.
 A sampling of electives includes Computers and the Uses of Information in Educating, Intelligent Computer-Aided Design and Managing Educational Technology Resources.